RUGBY101.com

 Try (rugby) - Wikipedia

-A try is a way of scoring points in rugby union and rugby league football.
+Try (rugby) A try is a way of scoring points in rugby union and rugby league football.
 A try is scored by grounding the ball in the opposition's in-goal area (on or behind the goal line).
 Rugby union and league differ slightly in defining "grounding the ball" and the "in-goal" area.
-In rugby union a try is worth 5 points, and in rugby league a try is worth ...

 Scoring points - World Rugby